 Opportunities experienced by past Undergraduate Fellows have included:

-- Attending a luncheon with the White House Fellows
+- Attending a dinner with the White House Fellows

 - Meeting with prize-winning authors and journalists, as well as senior executives in the Department of State, Department of Defense, and the National Security Council.

 - Hosting a Cabinet Member of the European Union Commissioner for Security Union for a lecture in D.C.